aspose-ocr/Aspose.OCR-for-Java/README.md

 * You can either clone the repository using your favorite GitHub client or download the ZIP file from here.
 * Extract the contents of the ZIP file to any folder on your computer.
 All the examples are located in the **Examples** folder.
-* You can run/execute these examples with any IDE of you choice.
+* You can run/execute these examples with any IDE of your choice.
 * Open the project in your selected IDE.
 * Open the example file that you want to run.
 * Run the file in your IDE (method may vary depending on the IDE you use).
 * resources folder in Examples/src/main folder contains input files used in the examples.
 It is mandatory that you download this folder along with the examples project.

-Please find more details for how to run the examples [here](https://docs.aspose.com/display/OCRJAVA/How+to+Use+the+Examples).
+Please find more details on how to run the examples [here](https://docs.aspose.com/display/OCRJAVA/How+to+Use+the+Examples).

 ## Resources